Philip Agustin: Career

 Agustin started his life in politics in 1974, and he soon found this wasn't the career path for him.
 He would later return to politics.
 In his home town of Talavera, Nueva Ecija, Agustin ran for mayor in 1998 and for a town councilor position in 2004 but lost both of these positions.
 In 1977, Agustin joined the Special Forces Airborne, where he stayed for 10 years.

 After the military, he began working in print media as a journalist around 1987.
 He was a journalist for 13 years when he founded the Starline Times Recorder around 2000.
 This local newspaper focused on crime and corruption in the Filipino town Dingalan.
 His first column was called "Rap With Me".
 The last issue he prepare as publisher/editor for his paper focused on a scandal involving the mayor.

 Death

-Philip Agustin was murdered on 10 May 2010 inside his daughter's home.
+Philip Agustin was murdered on 10 May 2005 inside his daughter's home.
 A hit man on a motorcycle pulled up to the house, and he shot at Agustin, who was inside, through an open window.
 The shot hit Agustin just behind his left ear.
-Agustin did not die immediately.
-He was rushed to a nearby hospital, but he passed away shortly after arriving.
+Agustin was rushed to a nearby hospital where he died shortly after arriving.
 Investigators say a .45-caliber gun was used to carry out the murder.